NXPPlugNTrust/nano-package/zephyr/readme.rst

 ===================================

 Plug-and-Trust nano package can be used to add the EdgeLock SE05x and A5000 secure elements and authenticators support in Zephyr OS.
+(Tested with release tag - zephyr-v3.0.0)

 Refer :file:`doc/plug-and-trust-nano-package-api-doc.pdf`
 for Plug and Trust Crypto APIs.